top of page

 SolutionSketch.jpg

-Day Three: Decide
+Day Three: Making Decisions

 Storyboard

 This was the day that I solidified my design direction.
 Below is a more in depth sketch of what the solution for GalleryPal will look like.
+This is where the major UI components started to come together.

 SolutionSketch.jpeg